Linda Harrington, Chair, AACN Certification Board

-Linda Harrington, PhD, RN, CNS, CPHQ, CENP, CPHIMS, serves a one-year term as chair-elect on the AACN Certification Corporation board from July 1, 2012, to June 30, 2013.
+Linda Harrington, PhD, DNP, RN-BC, CNS, CPHQ, CENP, CPHIMS, FHIMSS, serves a one-year term as chair on the AACN Certification Corporation board of directors from July 1, 2013, to June 30, 2014.

-Harrington — vice president/regional chief nursing informatics officer, Catholic Health Initiatives, Englewood, Colo. — was previously vice president for advancing nursing practice at Baylor Health Care System, Dallas, where she chaired or co-chaired several major committees including the Critical Care and Advanced Practice Nurse Councils.
+Harrington — vice president/chief nursing informatics officer, Catholic Health Initiatives, Englewood, Colo. — was previously vice president for advancing nursing practice at Baylor Health Care System, Dallas, where she chaired or co-chaired several major committees including the Critical Care and Advanced Practice Nurse councils.

-She speaks nationally and internationally on research, evidence-based practice and informatics related to nursing, including “The Role of Nurse Informaticists in the Emerging Field of Clinical Intelligence” at the 11th International Congress on Nursing Informatics, Montreal, Canada, and “The Leadership Journey” at AACN’s 2012 Region 15 Leadership Invitational.
+She speaks nationally and internationally on research, evidence-based practice and informatics related to nursing, including “The Role of Nurse Informaticists in the Emerging Field of Clinical Intelligence” at the 11th International Congress on Nursing Informatics, Montreal, Canada, and “The Leadership Journey” at the AACN chapter 2012 Region 15 Leadership Invitational.

-Harrington also developed and launched the doctor of nursing practice program at Texas Christian University.
-A nurse researcher at Texas Health Presbyterian Hospital of Plano, who played a critical role in the hospital attaining Magnet designation, she served as chief nursing officer and consultant to hospital startup companies.
+Harrington also developed and launched the Doctor of Nursing Practice program at Texas Christian University, Fort Worth.
+A nurse researcher at Texas Health Presbyterian Hospital of Plano, she played a critical role in the hospital attaining Magnet designation.
+She also has served as chief nursing officer and consultant to hospital startup companies.

-Among her many degrees, Harrington earned a Bachelor of Science in nursing from the University of Texas Health Science Center in San Antonio, a Master of Science in nursing from the University of Texas, Arlington, a doctoral degree in nursing from Texas Woman’s University, a postmaster’s certificate in nursing informatics from Duke University and a postgraduate certificate in pain management from the University of California, San Francisco.
+Among her many degrees, Harrington earned a Doctor of Nursing Practice in nursing informatics from Duke University, Durham, N.C., in 2012; a Bachelor of Science in nursing from the University of Texas Health Science Center, San Antonio; a Master of Science in nursing from the University of Texas, Arlington; a doctoral degree in nursing from Texas Woman’s University, Denton; a postmaster’s certificate in nursing informatics from Duke; and a postgraduate certificate in pain management from the University of California, San Francisco.